What Happened to Gene Therapy?

-Even though the gas was a harmful toxin, this prompted researchers to wonder if mustard gas could be used to reduce the excessive numbers of white blood cells in leukaemia patients.
+Even though the gas was a harmful toxin, it prompted researchers to investigate if it could reduce the excess white blood cells in leukaemia patients.

-Gene therapy—first dreamed up 60 years ago—is turning out to be no different.
+And gene therapy—first dreamed up 60 years ago—is turning out to be no different.

 How Gene Therapy Works

-Here's how doctors carried out that gene therapy on Ashi DeSilva:
+Here's how doctors carried out the experimental gene therapy on Ashi DeSilva.

-Doctors took ADA-producing genes from a healthy volunteer and inserted them into a vector—a carrier vessel to transport the genes into Ashi's cells.
+Doctors took ADA genes from a healthy volunteer and inserted them into a vector—a carrier vessel to transport the genes into Ashi's cells.
 In this case, they used an engineered retrovirus.

-Besides being able to cure horrible diseases, this is the coolest part of gene therapy because we're hijacking the hijacker.
+Besides curing horrible diseases, this is the coolest part of gene therapy because we're actually hijacking the hijacker.

-Step 2.
-Replicate the patient's white blood cells.
+2. The patient's white blood cells are replicated

 Now, I don't know what you think white blood cells look like, but apparently I think they look like testicles.

-Step 3.
-Mix the cell culture with the retrovirus.
+3. The cell culture is mixed with the vector

 Not all gene therapies occur this way.
 Sometimes the insertion takes place within the body.
-But when it's done outside the body like this, it's called ex vivo ("ex" = outside, "vivo" = life).
+But when it's done outside the body like this, it's called ex vivo (ex = outside, vivo = life).

-Step 4.
-Return the modified white blood cells to the patient.
+4. The white blood cells are returned to the patient

 Finally, a pint or so of murky fluid containing around 10 million of Ashi's genetically modified white blood cells was returned to her bloodstream.
 The infusion took just 28 minutes.

-Below is an actual drawing made by a nine-year-old girl who was treated with the same gene therapy shortly after Ashi, also for ADA deficiency.
-I love that of all the details contained within this landmark moment, the girl noted that she watched Willow during the gene therapy infusion.
+Below is a drawing made by a nine-year-old girl who was treated with the same gene therapy shortly after Ashi, also for ADA deficiency.
+I love that of all the details contained within this landmark moment, the girl noted that she watched the movie Willow during the gene therapy infusion.

 Above: Image courtesy of the National Museum of American History

 The results of this ground-breaking trial prompted researchers to treat newborn babies with ADA deficiency in the same way.
-They could even take blood straight out of the umbilical cord and enable infants to produce their own ADA from the start of their lives.
+They even took white blood cells straight out of the umbilical cord, enabling the infants to produce their own ADA from the start of their lives.

 When Gene Therapy Goes Wrong